lievenleuridan/DevLabsPocEthereum/README.md

 	- users can send/receive money
 	- users can consult their account deposit
 	- watch out for double spends, locks, no negative saldo,...
+	- optional, implement ERC20-token standard
 Team 3: Document ledger

 	- Pdf/txt gets changed to java string and hashed
 	- The hash gets safed to the chain
-	- 2 users can approve the safed hash along with metadata about who approved it Team 4: infrastructure
+	- 2 users can approve the safed hash along with metadata about who approved it
+	- users can verify wether a new hash is the same as the old one that was agreed upon Team 4: infrastructure

 	- Safe a contract to ropsten test network from java